Thijmenvanbrenk/Thijmenvanbrenk.github.io/README.md

 ## Welcome to my portfolio

-In this github page I will show what I have learned in the pas 4 months.
+In this github page I will show what I have learned in the past 4 months.

 ### Reproducability